 So, instead of working yourself to the bone this year, trying to create that magical Christmas experience, why not set a different intention?
 You’ll likely agree that what’s special about the holidays isn’t the perfect Christmas ham or a heap of expensive presents.
 It’s a priceless opportunity to spend uninterrupted time with loved ones.

 So, the only item on your to-do list should be to enjoy each other’s company and create happy memories together.

-Whether for you and your family this involves playing board games on Christmas eve, getting cozy and watching a classic movie, or planning a rockin’ New Year’s Eve party is irrelevant.
+Whether this involves playing board games on Christmas Eve, getting cozy and watching a classic movie, or planning a rockin’ New Year’s Eve party is irrelevant.
 The only thing that matters is that you pick activities everyone likes and give yourself the freedom to enjoy them to the fullest.
-Even if a few mini “disasters” happen along the way, try to keep the holiday anxiety to a minimum so you all enjoy the time of year.
+Even if a few mini “disasters” happen along the way try to keep the holiday anxiety to a minimum so you all enjoy the time of year.